microtrain/bootcamp/10-MySQL/02-MySQL.md

 ![Table Structure](/img/mysql/table.png)

-### Keys and Indicies
+### Keys and Indices

 #### Index
 An index provides a faster means of lookup for an SQL query.
 A good rule of thumb is to create an index for every column that appears in a WHERE clause.
 You should not create an index for a column that is not used for looking up data.

 #### Primary Key (Unique Index)
 A primary key in MySQL is both an index and a unique identifier for a given column.
-Typcially an aut-incrementing integer or a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+Typically an aut-incrementing integer or a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 In the above example the id column would be my primary key.

-#### Forgien Key (Index)
+#### Foreign Key (Index)

 This is a column that links one table to another.
 For example if I have an address table that I want to link to my customers table I would add a column called customer_id and the value of this column would match an id in the customers table.
-In this case customer_id is said to be a forgien_key.
+In this case customer_id is said to be a foreign_key.

 #### Unique Keys (Unique Index)